 Thomas (Tommy) DODD #5818

-Thomas (Tommy) DODD was born at Redcliffe Station, near Banana, Queensland to an Aboriginal woman Sarah Dodd in 1889, his father was known as Tiger.
+Thomas (Tommy) Dodd was born at Redcliffe Station, near Banana, Queensland to Sarah Dodd in 1892, his father was known as Tiger.
 At the age of 14, Tommy and his two younger siblings Daisy and Polly were removed from their mother's care and placed at the Deebing Creek Industrial School, although their sentence was shortly after remitted.

 In 1916 Dodd, a stockman, enlisted at Rockhampton to serve with the first AIF.
 He trained at Enoggera Barracks, Brisbane before departing with the 16th Reinforcements for the 26th Infantry Battalion, October 1916.
 They arrived in England in January 1917 and soon joined their comrades in the field in Belgium where the 26th Battalion were occupying positions opposite the Hindenburg Line.